 Until 1976, all student loans were dischargeable as part of a bankruptcy filing, just like credit card debts and auto loans.
 Over the years, however, the bankruptcy laws were changed incrementally to become more and more restrictive with respect to student loans.
 This happened in 1978, 1979, 1984, 1990, 1991, 1993, 1996, 2005 and 2006.

 The overall impact of these changes is that (with one exception we will discuss in a moment) student loans — both government and private — are no longer eligible to be discharged via bankruptcy.
 As such, as I mentioned earlier in the section on Chapter 7 bankruptcy, student loans are considered to be priority debts.
 This places student loans in the same category as taxes, child support, alimony, criminal fines, and criminal restitution.

 However, as I mentioned, there is one exception.
 It is possible to discharge student loans if paying back the debt "would impose an undue hardship on the debtor and the debtor's dependents".
 (This quote comes from the U.S. Code, Title 11, Chapter 5, Subchapter II, Section 523a(8).)
 Although the possibility sounds promising, in practice it is difficult for a debtor to qualify for two reasons.

-First, requesting to discharge a student loan cannot be done as part of a general bankruptcy filing.
+First, a request to discharge a student loan cannot be included as part of a general bankruptcy filing.
 Instead, the debtor must file a petition for a separate adversary proceeding.
-(In the American legal system, an ADVERSARY PROCEEDING is a lawsuit filed by one party against another.)
+(In the American legal system, an "adversary proceeding" is a lawsuit filed by one party against another.)
 In other words, in order to attempt to discharge a student loan, a debtor must initiate a lawsuit separate from the main bankruptcy filing.

 Second, the law does not specify what is meant by "undue hardship".
 It is up to a bankruptcy judge to decide, and many judges are reluctant to approve such discharges.